OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 # Cursors
+* * **Attributes are characteristics of an object.**
+* A cursor has the attributes %FOUND, %NOTFOUND, %ISOPEN, and %ROWCOUNT.
 * Every SQL statement executed by the Oracle server has an associated individual cursor:
     * *Implicit cursors:* Declared and managed by PL/SQL for all DML and PL/SQL statements.
         * .